 - My paper is free of grammatical errors, such as errors in subject-verb agreement and sentence fragments.
 (For additional guidance on grammar, see Chapter 2 "Writing Basics: What Makes a Good Sentence?".) - My paper is free of errors in punctuation and mechanics, such as misplaced commas or incorrectly formatted source titles.
 (For additional guidance on punctuation and mechanics, see Chapter 3 "Punctuation".) - My paper is free of common usage errors, such as alot and alright.
-(For additional guidance on correct usage, see - My paper is free of spelling errors.
+(For additional guidance on correct usage, see Chapter 4 "Working with Words: Which Word Is Right?".) - My paper is free of spelling errors.
 I have proofread my paper for spelling in addition to using the spell-checking feature in my word-processing program. - I have checked my paper for any editing errors that I know I tend to make frequently.